caraya/personal-blog/content/blog/javascript-event-listeners.md

 })
 ```

-### Pointer events heads up
+### Pointer events heads-up

 Note that in addition to [mouse](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) and [touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) you have [pointer events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events).

-Pointer events provide an enhanced experience for pointer devices other than mice, however they may have some differences with mouse and touch events.
+Pointer events provide an enhanced experience for pointer devices other than mice, however, they may have some differences with mouse and touch events.

 One way to handle these differences is to test for the type of pointer device being used.

-`pointerType` is a read-only property of pointer events that detect the type of pointer device used.
+`pointerType` is a read-only property of pointer events that detects the type of pointer device used.
 The three possible values are:

 * mouse
 * pen